-The outputs of this project will contribute towards a framework towards forecasting and monitoring floods, with unique methods depending on flood type.
-This information will be produced in a format that will be able to be integrated into decision making by disaster management organizations, including the MRC.
+The outputs of this project will contribute to the development a framework for forecasting and monitoring floods, with unique methods depending on flood type.
+This information will be produced in a format that can be integrated into decision making by disaster management organizations, including the MRC.

 III.
 Methodology

-Validation of flood detection products
+Validation of Flood Detection Products